mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 identity :: a -> a
 ```

-Let's run this code in `ghci` and convince ourselves that we can indeed use this new, generic identity on both `Bool` and `Integer` values:
+Let's run the code in `ghci` and convince ourselves that we can indeed use this new, generic identity on both `Bool` and `Integer` values:

 ```hs
 identity True